-Andrew serves as the Director of Program Development at the House of Hope in Columbus, Ohio.
-Andrew also works as an adjunct faculty member in the Social and Human Services Department at Columbus State Community College.
+Andrew is a faculty member in the Social and Human Services Department at Columbus State Community College.
 In addition to his work as an educator and researcher, Andrew provides clinical and regulatory consultation services at the House of Hope in Columbus.
 Andrew serves on the Franklin County Re-Entry Advisory Board.
 Andrew previously worked as the Vice President of Addiction Stabilization Services at Maryhaven in Columbus, as well as the Director of Outpatient Services for House of Hope.
 He has also been a trainer and volunteer for Suicide Prevention Services at North Central Mental Health in Columbus.
 He has served on numerous boards, workgroups, and committees focused on social justice efforts.
 Andrew's primary research areas of interest include Substance Use Disorder, mental health and wellness, healthcare equity and the experiences of minoritized/marginalized populations, LGBTQ+ experiences in healthcare, and professional development strategies for behavioral healthcare practitioners.
 Andrew earned his Doctoral degree in Education from the University of Dayton in 2022.
 He graduated from the Ohio State University with a Bachelor’s in Psychology and a Master’s in Counselor Education in 2005 and 2007, respectively.